 Author’s Note: Check out my initial thoughts on Mebius over here, if you haven’t already.

-Toriyama gets a comedic relief episode where his bumbling lack of leadership accidentally unleashes a monster from experimental GUYS technology.
+Toriyama has a comedic relief episode where his bumbling lack of leadership accidentally unleashes a monster from experimental GUYS technology.

 We’re also introduced to a new character within the GUYS team, Misaki Yuki, the Deputy Chief Inspector.

-The first arc dealt with showing how the characters’ strengths and weaknesses complement each other and allow them to achieve more as a team than apart.
+The first arc showed how the characters’ strengths and weaknesses complement each other and allowed them to achieve more as a team than apart and on their own.
 Now, we see how the characters continue to work with each other even when they make mistakes, or when familiarity with those flaws might create conflicts between them.
 As the challenges Mebius and the GUYS team face deepen, so do these tests of trust between them.

-The GUYS team picks up a signal from a cargo-bearing spaceship, the Arandas, once thought to have been lost in an accident six months earlier.
-In hope of rescuing possible survivors, or recovering information about the wreck, they launch into space to investigate the pocket dimension that has trapped it.
+The GUYS team picks up a signal from a cargo-bearing spaceship, the Arandas, thought to have been lost in an accident six months earlier.
+In hope of rescuing possible survivors, or recovering information about the circumstances of the wreck, they launch into space to investigate the pocket dimension where it was stranded.

 Sakomizu’s warning here isn’t just for Mirai’s benefit, these two episodes destroyed me emotionally.

-Before he even arrived at Earth in the first episode, Mebius was unable to save Hiroto from his lonely death in space, but decided to use his appearance to honor his memory during his time on Earth.
+Before he even arrived at Earth in the first episode, Mebius was unable to save Hiroto from his lonely death in space, but decided to use his appearance to honor his memory during his own time on Earth.
 In this way, Hiroto’s life and sacrifice represent what Mirai sees as the most admirable qualities of humanity, and what he seeks to emulate himself.
 His chosen name even speaks to that hope, as “Mirai Hibino” literally means “future days” in Japanese.